Fudge (role-playing game system): History

 The project that would lead to Fudge was first proposed by Steffan O'Sullivan in November 1992 on the rec.games.design newsgroup, and over the following months that online community would contribute to the directed project.
 One of the earliest stipulations of O'Sullivan was that the basic system would always remain free to the public over the internet, and the PDF of the 1995 version still is.
 The 1995 version of Fudge is available under a non-commercial licence.

 Grey Ghost Press, with the endorsement of Steffan O'Sullivan, publishes an expanded form of the Fudge system.
 There have been three Grey Ghost Press editions, the most current being the Fudge 10th Anniversary Edition, which includes several suggested rules systems for common RPG elements and an example basic fantasy "build" of the game.

 In March 2004, Grey Ghost Press acquired the copyright of Fudge, and on April 6, 2005, they released a version of Fudge under the Open Game License.

 The OGL license has allowed the Fate role-playing game system to build on Fudge as its underlying mechanic.

 In 1999 Pyramid magazine named Fudge as one of The Millennium's Most Underrated Games.
-Editor Scott Haring stated that "Fudge is an extremely flexible, rules-light system.
+Editor Scott Haring stated "Fudge is an extremely flexible, rules-light system.
 It works great, and everybody who plays it, loves it.
 Why isn't it more popular?
 I dunno."

 Name

-At the time Fudge was conceived, it was stylish to give role-playing games acronyms for names (for instance, GURPS and TWERPS) and originally the usenet design project referred to the game as SLUG, for "Simple Laid-back Universal Game".
+At the time Fudge was conceived, it was stylish to give role-playing games acronyms for names (for instance, GURPS and TWERPS), and originally the usenet design project referred to the game as SLUG, for "Simple Laid-back Universal Game".
 However, this was soon changed to FUDGE for "Free-form Universal Donated Gaming Engine", but also because the word invoked connotations of an easy to make source of fun.
-This again was changed when Grey Ghost Press released their 1995 hardcopy version of the game, to "Free-form Universal Do-it-yourself Gaming Engine".
+This again was changed when Grey Ghost Press released their 1995 hard copy version of the game, to "Free-form Universal Do-it-yourself Gaming Engine".

 With the publication of the Expanded Edition in 2000, the fad for acronym-based names had long since faded, and the writer and the publisher both felt that the forced acronym had become irrelevant.
 The game has been referred to officially as just Fudge ever since, though fans often still refer to it in the old manner as FUDGE.